carnivuth/toolbox/readme.md

 ## GOALS

-The main objective is to have a simple, quick and efficient mini dev-environment that can run on a pletora of different system without reling on some random dependencies
+The main objective is to have a simple, quick and efficient mini dev-environment that can run on a pletora of different systems without reling on some complex dependencies
-- **portability**: these configurations are meant to be used in any possible environment (*from personal desktops to remote, terminal only machines*)  and any possible os (*primarly arch, ubuntu and debian at the leatest versions*)
-- **plugin-less**: avoid to depend on external plugins
-- **simplicity**: quick, easy installation and update procedures

 ## INSTALLATION